 If you have used Kaplan's material in developing units or lessons, please share them through comments at this post.

-Wiki on Great Books for Gifted Kids
+News Sites for Gifted Kids

 Summer Apprenticeship Program for Gifted Students